-Figure 20 shows the percentage of worked OHCA with bystander CPR performed per month from April 2020 to March 2023.
-The shaded red area shows the COVID-19 'lockdown' time period.
-The dotted grey line shows the overall mean, with the upper and lower 95% and 99.7% control limits shown as dotted red lines.
+Figure 20 shows the percentage of worked OHCA with bystander CPR performed per month from April 2022 to March 2024.
+The dashed central line shows the overall mean, with the upper and lower 95% and 99.7% control limits shown as dotted red lines.